kokis92/Beer-Calculator/README.md

 Requirements:
 1. Search through the highest & lowest calories
 2. Search through the highest & lowest ABV
-3. Search through the the highest & lowest price
+3. Search through the highest & lowest price
 4. Search through the highest and lowest score
 5. Search by store
 6. Search by beer type